-Wismer Commons Community is a neighbourhood named after the Wismer Family, who is considered the founding pioneer of Markham.
+Wismer Commons Community is a neighbourhood named after the Wismer Family, who are considered the founding pioneers of Markham.
 Dubbed a ‘stunning community’ full of green spaces with spacious houses – it is a great place to live!

 History of Wismer Commons Community

 The neighbourhood is named after one of the founding pioneer families of Markham – David Wismer.
 He and his wife Lydia emigrated to Canada from Bucks County in Pennsylvania and bought 500 acres of land in the Markham Township.
 They had six children and went on to have two more in the next 5 five years.
 In 1856 both David and Lydia passed away.
 David was 88 years old.
 Their descendants continued over the years to donate property and land to community organisations.
 The couple are buried in Quantztown Cemetary on McCowan Road.

 Most of Wismer Commons homes are upscale row townhouses, semi-detached and detached homes, built by the Greenpark group.
 The neighbourhood also has some condominium buildings which have recently been constructed in the vicinity of Mount Joy GO station.